sickozell/SickoCV/README.md

 ### Calcs
 ##### calculates sums, differences, multiplications, divisions and averages of 3 CV inputs

 a, b and c are the inputs.
-The output tables provide simple math calculation between these inputs.
+The output tables provide simple math calculation and averages between these inputs.

 ### Toggler
 ##### Stereo signal toggle switch (flip flop) router, ASR envelope with VCA